OliveIsLazy/Project-1.3/How to: GitHub.md

 ###### Git

 Git is a source code control system that allows users to sync files together, like drop box, allowing multiple people to have access to the same files despite changes other people may make to them over time.
+GitHub, therefore, is the community that results of people being able to share and use code from an online database, hub meaning a centre of an active network.
 Git's syncing process tends to follow the same pattern:

 1. (Fork and then) clone.